 meet your specialist trainers Jo & Graham Milgrew

-We help with jumping, pulling on the lead and harness, recall (dogs that don’t come back) mouthing and nipping, aggression to other dogs or humans (dogs that bark, growl and/or lunge), destructive behaviour including chewing and digging, hyperactivity (dog’s that find it hard to calm down) toilet training for all ages, chasing (animals, cycles, cars and even children), barking, howling, separation anxiety (dogs who don’t like being on their own), obsessive behaviours, attentiveness (dogs that don’t listen!!) and general obedience.
+If you're looking for effective dog training near you, then you've found the right place.
+We help with jumping, pulling on the lead and harness, recall (dogs that don’t come back) mouthing and nipping, aggression to other dogs or humans (dogs that bark, growl and/or lunge), destructive behaviour including chewing and digging, hyperactivity (dog’s that find it hard to calm down) toilet training for all ages, chasing (animals, cycles, cars and even children), barking, howling, separation anxiety (dogs who don’t like being on their own), obsessive behaviours, attentiveness (dogs that don’t listen) and general obedience.

 For puppies we make sure you get off to the best start possible with the reassurance that you can contact whichever of us is your trainer to answer all those little questions that always crop up with puppies together with follow up visits for further training.

 I have always been what my friends and family call a "doggie person" so in addition to my many years of dog behaviour and training experience, I have hands on experience of doing the job myself.
 Over the years I have taken ownership of a lot of dogs, who came with their own doggie baggage.